-Thayer provides five "shares."
+Thayer provides several file "shares."
 Shares are connection points for Thayer community members to use to store and access files on both ThayerFS and Jumbo.
 The files are accessible from any network connected computer.
 Many users won't use all the shares.

 Home: Your personal ThayerFS folder

 Every Thayer user is provisioned personal space on ThayerFS in the home share.
 This name of this directory is the same as your NetID (e.g. d01234x).

 Use this space for storing personal data.
 No other user will be able to access this data, and you will not be able to share or provide direct network access to this folder for other users.

 We archive personal folder contents shortly after individuals leave Thayer School.

 This share contains folders for each course offering.
 Upon faculty request, Computing Services can create special sub-folders with various combinations of read and write access for students, TA's, and faculty.
 Common uses for these folders include: